-3.1 TEACHING AND LEARNING
+1.1 TEACHING AND LEARNING

-This position will be actively involved in the teaching and administration of the relevant academic programs in Film and Television as offered by the Faculty.
+This position will be actively involved in the teaching and administration of the relevant academic programs in Art as offered by the Faculty.

-Reporting to the Head of Film and Television, this position is responsible for:
+Reporting to the Head of School, this position is responsible for:

-- The ongoing development and maintenance of professionally relevant, high quality curricula, course and subject material in the discipline of Film and Television in consultation with appropriate staff. - Undertaking a range of coordination and associated administrative tasks, the majority of which are connected with the subjects in which the academic teaches. - Conducting tutorials, practical classes, demonstrations, workshops, student field excursions and/or studio sessions. - Sourcing, managing and supervising quality sessional staff and guest speakers for delivery of teaching and/or assessment, including providing a briefing to those staff on the diversity of the student cohort and being considerate of that in their delivery of teaching material and provision of feedback. - Undertaking consultation with students regarding teaching and assessment - Contributing to curriculum development with appropriate consultation with other members of the discipline group. - Developing learning materials, including online delivery and innovative teaching methodologies - Analysing the learning needs of students and identifying appropriate approaches to teaching - Developing ways to improve practice by obtaining and analysing feedback - Developing formative and summative assessments appropriately linked to learning goals - Embedding reflective practice within all aspects of teaching - Effective management and coordination of casual staff members
+- The ongoing development and maintenance of professionally relevant, high quality curricula, course and subject material in the discipline of Art in consultation with appropriate staff. - Undertake a range of administrative functions, the majority of which are connected with the subjects in which the academic teaches. - Consultation with students. - Conduct tutorials, practical classes, demonstrations, workshops, student field excursions, clinical sessions and/or studio sessions. - Prepare and deliver lecturers and seminars. - Supervise the program of study of honours or postgraduate students involved in coursework.

+- Marking and assessment. - Enhancing skills in all aspects of teaching practice, with appropriate mentoring including; - o Curriculum design - o Development of learning materials - Analysis of learning needs of students - Identification of appropriate approaches to teaching - Development of formative and summative assessments appropriately linked to learning goals - Developing ways to improve practice by obtaining analysis feedback - o Embedding reflective practice within all aspects of teaching - Maintaining currency with the latest ideas in the discipline and for teaching in the discipline - Active participation in some outreach activities related to teaching and learning e.g. Schools outreach, first year orientation, academic advising, etc. - Effective management and coordination of casual staff members - Developing and supervising Breadth subjects, where appropriate

-3.2 RESEARCH
+1.2 RESEARCH

-- Contribute to the artistic research programs of the VCA and be actively involved in professional activity - Maintain research active status according to the Faculty research guidelines and university expectations. - Seek and maximise opportunities for multidisciplinary collaboration within the University and between VCA & MCM disciplines and programs and cooperation across and within disciplines. - Attract and supervise to completion honors, graduate and research higher degree students as required
+- Maintain research active status as defined by the Faculty's "Research Active Definition" document - Conduct research and be actively involved in professional activity. - Supervise major honours or postgraduate research projects. - Develop, maintain and enhance the artistic and academic research programs within Art. - Seek and maximise opportunities for multidisciplinary collaboration within the University and between VCA & MCM disciplines and programs and cooperation across and within disciplines.